The sleeping behavior of cows changes according to the situation they are in.

 In fact, by nature, cows nap more often than taking a long sleep.
 But that doesn’t rule out a deeper, more restful sleep.
-Even they know that to stay healthy and to function properly, they need a decent sleep.
+Even they know that they need a decent sleep to stay healthy and function properly.

 Popular Sleep Patterns In Cows